-- An employee who was initially employed before January 1, 2006. - An employee employed on or after January 1, 2006, who was ever a full-time employee of a community/junior college, public library, public school district, State agency or institution for higher learning before January 1, 2006.
+- An employee who was initially employed before January 1, 2006. - An employee employed on or after January 1, 2006, who was ever a full-time employee of a Mississippi public community college, public library, public school district, State agency or institution for higher learning before January 1, 2006.